 As I said, learning to follow the Lord is an art, and there are many pitfalls.
 But if we are strong, courageous, and prayerful, and not deluded by some passionate desire, we will make a success of being led by the Spirit of God.

-What I have been teaching to this point is the "rest of God," mentioned in the fourth chapter of the Book of Hebrews.
+What I have been teaching to this point is the “rest of God,” mentioned in Hebrews chapter four.
 From the beginning of the world, God determined what our role and tasks in the Kingdom are to be.
 Then He rested.
-Our responsibility is to live so that we always are in the center of God's Person and will.
+Our responsibility is to live so that we always are in the center of God’s Person and will.
 Then we will grasp the role and tasks for which God has grasped us from the beginning.